 People have enjoyed garlic seemingly since the beginning of time.
 Even our most ancient ancestors knew it to be a powerful vegetable/herb (yes it is a vegetable and an herb).
 In a time before modern medicines were available this plant was practically an entire pharmacy.
-The many healing properties of garlic allowed for several different uses from several different cultures.
+The many healing properties of garlic had several uses from different cultures.

 As useful as garlic is, it is still somewhat of an unknown food to some of us.
 We know we like it on bread, in pasta, and several other dishes.
 But how many of us know how to store it or even how to tell if it is good or bad?